 - 1.1 This Code of Practice applies to all Registered Students, Students on Leave of Absence (including suspended Students), External Students, Thesis Awaited Students and Graduands (collectively referred to in this Code of Practice as "Students").
-This Code of Practice sets out the procedures for the following: - 1. misconduct cases referred to the College Misconduct and Fitness to Practise Committee in accordance with Regulation 8; - cases referred to the College Misconduct and Fitness to Practise Committee on the basis of concerns, including professional or health concerns of Students following Fitness to Practise programmes; - cases referred to the College Misconduct and Fitness to Practise Committee in accordance with the Code of Practice on Plagiarism; - 4. appeals to the University Misconduct and Fitness to Practise Committee. - 1.2 In relation to Students registered on a Fitness to Practise programme (as defined in Regulation 1), concerns about misconduct, either academic or non-academic (which could include professional concerns), will be dealt with under the procedures outlined in Regulation 8. - 1.3 All references in this Code of Practice to the Academic Registrar, Pro-Vice-Chancellor (Education), Head of College, and other positions identified by title, include their nominee. - 1.4 For the purposes of this Code of Practice 'working days' refers to University working days (i.e. Mondays Fridays, excluding Public Holidays and University Closed Days). - 1.5 In considering misconduct and fitness to practise matters, the University will observe the rules of natural justice and procedural fairness.
+This Code of Practice sets out the procedures for the following: - 1. misconduct cases referred to the College Misconduct and Fitness to Practise Committee in accordance with Regulation 8; - cases referred to the College Misconduct and Fitness to Practise Committee on the basis of concerns, including professional or health concerns of Students following Fitness to Practise programmes; - 3. cases referred to the College Misconduct and Fitness to Practise Committee in accordance with the Code of Practice on Plagiarism; - 4. appeals to the University Misconduct and Fitness to Practise Committee. - 1.2 In relation to Students registered on a Fitness to Practise programme (as defined in Regulation 1), concerns about misconduct, either academic or non-academic (which could include professional concerns), will be dealt with under the procedures outlined in Regulation 8. - 1.3 All references in this Code of Practice to the Academic Registrar, Pro-Vice-Chancellor (Education), Head of College, and other positions identified by title, include their nominee. - 1.4 For the purposes of this Code of Practice 'working days' refers to University working days (i.e. Mondays Fridays, excluding Public Holidays and University Closed Days). - 1.5 In the case of students based at the University's overseas campuses working days will reflect national public holidays and any locally designated closed days. - 1.6 In considering misconduct and fitness to practise matters, the University will observe the rules of natural justice and procedural fairness.